 What "normal" TSH actually means

-Most Philadelphia labs report TSH as normal between roughly 0.4 and 4.5 mIU/L. That range is a population statistic from healthy adults.
-It does not necessarily reflect what is optimal for an individual patient.
-Two important nuances:- The upper end of the normal range is contested.
-Many endocrinologists treat TSH above 2.5 as potentially relevant, especially in patients with symptoms, antibodies, or pregnancy.
+- The upper end of the normal range is contested.
+Many endocrinologists treat TSH above 2.5 as potentially relevant, particularly in patients with symptoms, antibodies, or pregnancy.
 Other practitioners hold to the 4.5 cutoff.
 Both have reasonable arguments.

 - TSH does not tell you whether the thyroid is autoimmune.
 A patient with a TSH of 2.0 and positive TPO antibodies has Hashimoto's thyroiditis and is on a trajectory toward overt hypothyroidism, but the TSH alone will not flag it.